Man1ac-1773/community-hero/README.md

 # CIVIC WATCH 🏙️

 An open-source, AI-powered platform for community issue tracking.
-Built for the **Vibe2Ship Hackathon**.
+Built for the **Vibe2Ship Hackathon** under the "Community Hero" track.

 ## Overview
 Civic Watch empowers citizens to report urban issues (potholes, broken streetlights, illegal dumping) in real-time.
-Simply snap a photo, and the integrated **Google Gemini AI** automatically categorizes the issue and assesses its severity.
+Simply snap a photo, and the integrated **Google Gemini AI** automatically categorizes the issue, generates a description, and assesses its severity.

 A brutalist, real-time City Dashboard plots all reported hazards on a live interactive map, allowing citizens to "verify" issues to crowdsource urgency and impact.

 ## Tech Stack
-- **Frontend:** Next.js (App Router), React, Leaflet Maps
+- **Frontend:** Next.js 16 (App Router), React
+- **Maps:** Leaflet, React-Leaflet
-- **AI Core:** Google Gemini 3.5 Flash (Vision API)
+- **AI Core:** Google Gemini 1.5 Flash (Vision API)
 - **Database & Auth:** Supabase (Postgres, Storage, OAuth)
-- **Styling:** Custom Neo-Brutalism (Vanilla CSS)
+- **Styling:** Custom Neo-Brutalism (Vanilla CSS, 4-color palette)

+## Key Features

+### 📸 AI Issue Triage
+- Users upload a photo of a civic issue.
+- **Google Gemini** vision models analyze the image to automatically extract the Category (e.g., Pothole, Graffiti), Severity (Critical, High, Medium, Low), and a detailed technical description of the problem.
+- Automatic geolocating tags the issue precisely where it was reported.

+### 🗺️ Live City Map
+- A central map plots all Open and Resolved issues across the city.
+- Filters allow sorting by severity or status.
+- Clicking "View on Map" from anywhere directly pans and opens the specific issue's popup on the map.

+### 💬 Civic Discussion & Verification
+- Dedicated pages for every issue feature a real-time discussion board where citizens can add context.
+- Citizens can **Verify** an issue if they witness it in person, automatically boosting its urgency and crowdsourcing prioritization.

+### 🛡️ AI Resolution Validation
+- When authorities or citizens fix an issue, they click "Mark as Resolved".
+- They are required to upload a *proof photo* of the fix.
+- **Gemini AI** analyzes the proof photo against the original description to verify if the issue was actually resolved.
+If rejected, the ticket stays open.

+### 🏆 Gamified Leaderboard
+- Citizens earn **Impact Points**: 10 points for reporting an issue, 2 points for verifying an existing issue.
+- The **City Leaderboard** tracks the most impactful heroes in the community.
+- User Profiles showcase their Hero Level, total points, active submissions, and tracked issues.

 ## 🤖 Google AI Studio Integration
 As per the **Community Hero** problem statement requirements, **Google AI Studio** serves as the core tool for developing our generative AI features.